• ECTS

 Description

-Quantitative genetics is a discipline born at the beginning of the 20th century to understand the heredity of continuous traits, i.e. the majority of traits of agronomic (yield...) or evolutionary interest (life history traits, morphology).
-It is therefore an essential tool for understanding, modeling and predicting natural or artificial selection and the evolution of natural systems or cultivated plants/animals.
-Its relevance is more relevant than ever at the beginning of the 21st century, with the advent of genomics (a factor of scientific progress provided that all evolutionary problems are not reduced to the fiction of a few Mendelian alleles with a strong effect), and the return in force of alternative models of heredity (epigenetics) that go beyond the sequence-centric vision inherited from classical molecular biology.
+Quantitative genetics is a discipline that emerged in the early 20th century to understand the heredity of continuous traits, i.e. the majority of traits of agronomic interest (yield, etc.) or evolutionary interest (life-history traits, morphology).
+It is therefore an essential tool for understanding, modeling and predicting natural or artificial selection, and the evolution of natural systems or cultivated plants/animals.
+Its relevance is more relevant than ever at the start of the 21st century, with the advent of genomics (a factor of scientific progress, provided we don't reduce every evolutionary problem to the fiction of a few Mendelian alleles with a strong effect), and the return in force of alternative models of heredity (epigenetics) going beyond the sequence-centric vision inherited from classical molecular biology.

 Read more